“Telegraph Bureau? Inspector McKee. Homicide. Timothy Arden, Hotel Grantham, Fifth Avenue off the Square, Apartment Thirteen A.”

 Last Christmas, Sam Bulowe died of poison.
 Police have closed the case as suicide, but Sam’s “ice-blue” widow Alice and her hard-as-nails brother are determined to find his killer.
 At least that’s what they tell each other.
 Brother David is convinced that their relatives Laura and Henry Frazier know more than they’re saying about the death.
 Something will have to be done about them, one way or another.

 Christmas is coming again—what better time to find out exactly what happened to Sam?
-However, the situation becomes increasingly tense as a snowstorm traps the family in their country home with a mysterious stranger.
+However, the situation becomes increasingly fraught as a snowstorm traps the family in their country home with a mysterious stranger.
 Who will survive to ring in the new year?
 Continue reading “The Late Clara Beame (1963) by Taylor Caldwell”